-This is learning that takes place in a more structured environment, such as attending courses, online learning workshops or lectures.
+This is learning that takes place in a more structured environment, such as attending face-to-face courses, online learning workshops or lectures.

 This is learning that doesn’t fit neatly into either the informal or formal category, but still contributes to your own learning.
 It can include reflective learning, such as reading industry publications or participating in online discussion forums.

 Training is a programme that helps employees learn specific skills to improve their performance in their current role.
 Development, on the other hand, helps employees prepare for future roles within the company.